vibhad10/Music-Analysis/README.md

 ## Libraries Used:
 ```
 pydub : open-source package for audio manipulation in Python.
-Pydub uses ffmpeg or libav under the hood for audio manipulation.
+Pydub uses ffmpeg or libav under the hood for audio
+        manipulation.
 We will use Pydub to read the audio file and apply different audio effects on it.
 ```

 ```
+These libraries are used hand-in-hand:

-pandas & sklearn & matplotlib : these libraries are used hand-in-hand. pandas is used for data preparation and manipulation, sklearn provides machine learning algorithms and tools, and matplotlib helps visualize the data and results.
+pandas : used for data preparation and manipulation
+sklearn : provides machine learning algorithms and tools
+matplotlib : helps visualize the data and results.
 ```

 ```
 wave : is a built-in library that provides functionalities for working with WAV audio files.
-The wave module allows you to read and write WAV files, retrieve information about the audio file, and manipulate audio data.
+The wave module
+       allows you to read and write WAV files, retrieve information about the audio file, and manipulate audio
+       data.
 ```

 ```
 librosa : audio analysis and feature extraction.
-It provides a wide range of tools and functionalities to work with audio data in various forms.
-Librosa is commonly used in fields such as music information retrieval, audio signal processing, and machine learning. ( Functionalitites : Audio Loading, Spectrogram and Feature Extraction, Beat and Tempo Estimation, Harmonic and Percussive Separation, Time Series Analysis, Visualization )
+It provides a wide range of tools and functionalities to work
+          with audio data in various forms.
+Librosa is commonly used in fields such as music information retrieval,
+          audio signal processing, and machine learning.

+Functionalitites : Audio Loading, Spectrogram and Feature Extraction, Beat and Tempo Estimation, Harmonic and
+                   Percussive Separation, Time Series Analysis, Visualization
 ```

 ```
 scipy : open-source Python library used for scientific and technical computing.
-It provides a collection of numerical algorithms and tools built on top of the NumPy library.
-SciPy is designed to work with arrays and matrices and offers a wide range of functions for mathematical operations, optimization, signal and image processing, statistics, linear algebra, and more.
+It provides a collection of
+        numerical algorithms and tools built on top of the NumPy library.
+SciPy is designed to work with arrays
+        and matrices and offers a wide range of functions for mathematical operations, optimization, signal and
+        image processing, statistics, linear algebra, and more.
 ```